 Our top 5 things to do

-- Take a boat tour from Puerto del Carmen to see the dolphins – see the availability of the tour we really liked.
+- Take a boat trip from Puerto del Carmen to see the dolphins

 - Walking around Montana Cuervo volcano